Wage theft legislation 2019 and summaries

 All employers must provide each employee with a written notice at the start of their employment and keep a signed copy of the notice on file, as of July 1, 2019.
-The notice must contain required information about an employee's employment status and terms of employment.
-The notice must include a statement, in multiple languages, that informs employees they may request the notice be provided to them in another language.
-DLI has provided some translations of this statement on the employee notice example.
-Employers may use the example notice or create their own.
+View employee notice information.

 Request a speaker or presentation

 As part of its outreach efforts to stakeholders, DLI's Labor Standards can provide interested parties a speaker or presentation about the new wage theft legislation.
 Email your request to firstname.lastname@example.org.

 Stay up to date with the Labor Standards unit by signing up for its Minnesota Wage and Hour Bulletin email newsletter.

 Subscribers receive periodic messages about state wage and hour laws enforced by the Minnesota Department of Labor and Industry's Labor Standards unit.